1985–86 NFL playoffs: AFC: New England Patriots 26, New York Jets 14

+This was the first postseason meeting between the Patriots and Jets.
 In the NFL's first playoff game at Giants Stadium, the Patriots dominated the game by forcing five sacks and four turnovers from a Jets offense that had ranked #1 during the season for fewest turnovers lost (29).
 This was New England's first playoff win since 1963.

 New England jumped to 3–0 lead in the first quarter after Tony Franklin made a 33-yard field goal.
 Then after New York scored on quarterback Ken O'Brien's 11-yard touchdown pass to running back Johnny Hector, Franklin kicked his second field goal from 41 yards.
 Late in the second quarter, safety Fred Marion intercepted a pass from O'Brien and returned it 26 yards to the Jets 33-yard line.
 A few plays later, Jets defensive back Russell Carter failed to make contact with receiver Stanley Morgan while trying to jam him at the line of scrimmage, enabling Morgan to take off past Carter and haul in a 36-yard touchdown completion from Tony Eason, giving New England a 13–7 halftime lead.

 In the third quarter, Franklin made a 20-yard field goal to give the Patriots a 16–7 lead and on the ensuing kickoff, Hector was stripped of the ball by linebacker Johnny Rembert, who then picked up the fumble and returned it 15 yards for a touchdown, which gave the Patriots a commanding 23–7 lead.
 However, Hector returned the next kickoff 33 yards to the Pats 43-yard line.
 From there, Pat Ryan replaced O'Brien, who had been suffering from a concussion since the first half, and completed 5/7 passes on a 57-yard scoring drive, the last a 12-yard touchdown throw to tight end Mickey Shuler, making the score 23–14.
 But in the fourth quarter, Patriots linebacker Andre Tippett deflected a Ryan pass into the arms of defensive end Garin Veris, who returned the interception 18 yards to set up Franklin's fourth field goal and finish off the scoring.

 Veris finished the game with three sacks and an interception.
 Eason completed 12 of 17 passes for 179 yards and a touchdown.
 Hector returned six kickoffs for 115 yards and added 24 more yards rushing and receiving.
 Jets receiver Al Toon set a franchise playoff record for receptions (9), good for 93 yards.

-This was the first postseason meeting between the Patriots and Jets.